 This event is organized and hosted annually by the UGA College of Public Health’s Office of Outreach and Engagement at the University of Georgia Hotel and Conference Center in Athens, Ga.

-Call for Abstracts – 2018 State of the Public’s Health Conference
+Looking for recent updates about the upcoming conference?
+Visit the 2018 State of the Public’s Health Conference Facebook event page here.

 2017 State of the Public’s Health Conference